-&lt;sup>4 Pursuant to the Group Remuneration and Incentive Policies, for Middle Management and Professionals, the materiality threshold is generally equal to €80,000 (unless otherwise provided for by specific local regulations).
+&lt;sup>4 Pursuant to the Group Remuneration and Incentive Policies, for Middle Managers and Professionals who are not Risk Takers, the materiality threshold is generally equal to €80,000 (unless otherwise provided for by specific local regulations).
 Such threshold is increased to €150,000 in order to significantly reduce the potential competitive disadvantage in the attraction and the retention of the best staff members in countries other than the domestic market of the Group and in businesses in which there is a high competitive pression on the staff (i.e. high cost of living, intense compensation dynamics, and high resignation rate) and, outside the EU, in which the regulatory framework concerning the materiality threshold is less strict (or absent).